FelixOnline/v2/content/articles/2010-11-26-major-changes-to-security-staff-after-metric-launch-violence.md

 subtitle: >
   Trouble at Metric launch forces security re-think at Union
 date: "2010-11-26 07:22:56 +0000"

 # Attributes from Felix Online V1
 id: "450"
 old_path: /news/450/major-changes-to-security-staff-after-metric-launch-violence-
 aliases:
  - /news/450/major-changes-to-security-staff-after-metric-launch-violence-
+imported: true
+comments:
+ - What on earth does an overzealous removal mean Youre a student paper you dont have to be totally euphemistic Surely your photographer was there  what happenedPoor form

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - ks607

+# Homepage control params
 headline: true
 featured: true